mattbierner/blog.mattbierner.com/_posts/2014-03-01-declarative-environments.md

 ```

 ## Changing Execution Environment
 The `lexicalEnvironment` field holds a reference to the current environment.
-A small set of operations get and changes the current environment.
+A small set of operations gets and changes the current environment.

 ```js
 var getEnvironment = compute.extract(function(ctx) {